ElJaviLuki/GrindrPlus/README.md

 Use this mod at your own discretion, and be aware that future updates may introduce changes or require further adjustments.

+## Disclaimer
+This mod is provided for free with no warranty of any kind.
+Use at your own risk!
+We are not responsible for lost chats, user data, unexpected bans or any other problems incurred from the use of this module.

+This mod does not collect any personal data nor does it display ads of any kind.
+No earnings are generated or collected from the use of this software.
+This project is open source so you can check all these facts by your own!

 ## Features
 <details closed>
   <summary>Chat</summary>